JochemCoding/JochemCoding.github.io/README.md

-﻿Hello, welcome to my webpage
+﻿Hello, welcome to our webpage